icevelez/icevelez.github.io/blog/safe-value/index.md

 # Safe Value?

-One of the things that made my life easier as a web developer was creating a port of `err != nil` and `return nil, err` from Go to JS and `Safe Value` is my implementation of that error handling paradigm in JS
+One of the things that made my life easier as a web developer was creating a port of `err != nil` and `return nil, err` from Go to JS and `Safe Value` is my implementation of that error handling paradigm

 Take the picture below for example.
-It's a function that calls fetch and returns an `ItemInstance[]` the item instance uses [ValidType](/blog/validtype-more-stuff-i-built) a validation library that throws an error if the schema does not match and it is wrapped in a `safePromise` that returns a `Promise<SafeValue<ItemInstance[]>>`. if any error is throw within that promise, it will return a `{ value : null, error : "some kind of error" }`.
-Easy!
+It's a function that calls fetch and returns an `ItemInstance[]` the item instance uses [ValidType](/blog/validtype-more-stuff-i-built) a validation library that throws an error if the schema does not match and it is wrapped in a `safePromise` that returns a `Promise<SafeValue<ItemInstance[]>>`.

+If any error is throw within that promise, it will return a `{ value : null, error : "some kind of error" }` which will be useful later

 ![Network call](./assets/network-code.webp)